f9ld2/learning_php_mysql_javascript_with_jquery_css_html5/index.md

     <span>files from images and Flash files to MP3 audio files, RSS (Really Simple Syndication)</span>
     <span>feeds, and so on.
 To do this, each element a web client encounters in an HTML page</span>
     <span>is also requested from the server, which then serves it up.</span><br/>
     <span>But these objects don&rsquo;t have to be static files such as GIF images.
-They can all be gen‐</span>
+They can all be generated</span>
-    <span>erated by programs such as PHP scripts.
+    <span> by programs such as PHP scripts.
 That&rsquo;s right: PHP can even create images and</span>
     <span>other files for you, either on the fly or in advance to serve up later.</span><br/>
     <span>To do this, you normally have modules either precompiled into Apache or PHP or</span>
     <span>called up at runtime.
 One such module is the GD (Graphics Draw) library, which</span>